 The Group is creating a simpler, more agile, efficient and responsive customer focused organisation which operates sustainably and responsibly and helps Britain prosper.
-The Group believes that the successful execution of the next phase of its strategy will enable delivery of strong and sustainable returns for shareholders.
+The achievement of the Group's strategy could not happen without the support of colleagues.
+The Group is therefore committed to "building the best team" to create a high performance organisation.
+The Group believes that the successful execution of the next phase of its strategy will enable delivery of superior and sustainable returns for shareholders.

-Businesses and Activities of Lloyds Banking Group
+Business and Activities of Lloyds Banking Group

-At 31 December 2014, the Group's activities were organised into five financial reporting segments: Retail; Commercial Banking; Consumer Finance; Insurance and TSB.
+At 31 December 2015 the Group's activities were organised into four financial reporting segments: Retail; Commercial Banking; Consumer Finance and Insurance.